kyma-project/examples/trace-demo/README.md

 ## Overview

-These instructions will install the OpenTelemetry [demo application](https://github.com/open-telemetry/opentelemetry-demo) on a Kyma cluster using this [helm chart](https://github.com/open-telemetry/opentelemetry-helm-charts/tree/main/charts/opentelemetry-demo).
+The following instructions install the OpenTelemetry [demo application](https://github.com/open-telemetry/opentelemetry-demo) on a Kyma cluster using a provided [Helm chart](https://github.com/open-telemetry/opentelemetry-helm-charts/tree/main/charts/opentelemetry-demo).

-**CAUTION:** This instructions are under development and are relying on a prelimary state of the [Configurable Tracing](https://github.com/kyma-project/kyma/issues/11231) story.
-The goal is to have early with an E2E scenario for that feature.
-The instructions for now require to reconfigure the Istio and telemetry installation which is only possible using a custom Kyma OpenSource installation.
+**CAUTION:** The following instructions are under development and rely on a preliminary state of the [Configurable Tracing](https://github.com/kyma-project/kyma/issues/11231) feature.
+The goal is to have an early E2E scenario for that feature.
+For now, you must reconfigure the Istio and Telemetry installation, which is only possible using a custom Kyma OpenSource installation.
 In the final state, this reconfiguration will not be required anymore.

 ## Prerequisites

 - Kyma OSS installed from main branch (`kyma deploy -s main`)
-- kubectl > 1.22.x
+- kubectl version 1.22.x or higher
 - Helm 3.x

 ### Preparation